Title: On the Verge (Prelude to an Admission of Love)

 “Fire away.”
 Mulder sits and gives Scully’s hand a reassuring squeeze.

-“Ms. Scully presented with cardiac arrhythmia and went into arrest soon after she arrived.
+“Ms. Scully presented with cardiac arrhythmia and arrest soon after she arrived.
 We used a defibrillator to restore a rhythm.
 During the process, I noticed bruising at her sternum, as if someone had recently performed CPR on her.
 Was that you?”

 Horrified by the possibility he might have injured Scully, he gives a hesitant nod.
 “I…I didn’t break anything, did I?”